A PhD in the field of counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs.

 Precandidacy and Candidacy

-The comprehensive examination is generally a two-day examination held each semester and taken upon completion of all precandidacy course work.
-Students taking the examination must be registered for at least 1 credit in the semester it is to be taken and must file an online application in the dean’s office by the published deadline.
+The comprehensive examination is generally a two-day examination held each semester and taken upon completion of all precandidacy coursework.
+Students taking the examination must be registered for at least 1 credit in the semester it is to be taken, and must file an online application in the Office of Student Life of the Graduate School of Education and Human Development by the published deadline.

 - Doctor of Education in the field of curriculum and instruction

-- Doctor of Education in the field of educational administration and policy studies
+- Doctor of Education in the field of educational leadership and administration

 - Doctor of Education in the field of higher education administration